learn-co-curriculum/cssi-prework-javascript-string-methods/Readme.md

 JavaScript has a relatively small number of data types compared to other languages like Python.
 You've already explore two of these datatypes already - numbers and strings.

 1. **Number**: 1, 3.14, 0.13, -100, …
-2. **String** (as in, a string of characters). examples include: "a", 'World Wide Web' - note you can use either single or double quotation marks
+2. **String** (as in, a string of characters). examples include: "hi!", '-Cubs-', "1999" - note you can use either single or double quotation marks
 3. **Boolean**: Represents either true or false
 4. **Undefined**: has not been assigned a value, so the value is unknown
 5. **Null**: This is a special keyword that means one of two things: no value or empty.
 The difference from undefined is that when a variable is null, it is still defined